The name of the wine was inspired by the ancient era and geometry, two concepts immediately connected with winemaking.

 The three eternal conundrums or brain-teasers of the Ancient Greek mathematicians are shown on the labels of these three Vlassides wines, enticing us to discover them: Doubling the cube – Trisecting the angle – Squaring the circle.

 GRIFOS 2.
 Trisecting the angle

 For the white Grifos, a local variety is paired with an international one.
 Just as its Greek name implies, the “Xynisteri” variety lacks acidity.
 Exactly for this reason we decided to combine this variety with Sauvignon blanc.
-The grapes come from non-irrigated vineyards in Koilani and Pachna.
+The grapes come from non-irrigated vineyards in Kilani and Pachna.

 The harvest of Sauvignon takes place in August and Xynisteri follows around the middle of September.
 The wine is bottled just before Christmas.

 It is best served fresh and cool at 8-10°C.